asynkayo/rm8/README.md

 Run `rm8 -rc <FILE>` 	to load the config from `FILE`.

 NOTE: The default config file name is `rm8.json`.

+# Audio

+`rm8` can now directly output the audio from your M8 !
+You can either run `rm8` and let it open the first M8 capture device it found or you can use the `-cap` command line argument to specify which M8 you want to use.
+For now there is no support for this feature in the in-app config system.

 # Config Mode